NREL/scikit-sundae/README.md

 ## Acknowledgements
 scikit-SUNDAE was originally inspired by [scikits-odes](https://scikits-odes.readthedocs.io/) which also offers Python bindings to SUNDIALS.
 The API for scikit-SUNDAE was mostly adopted from scikits-odes; however, all of our source code is original.
 If you are comparing the two:

-1. **scikits-odes:** includes iterative solvers and some optional solvers (e.g., LAPACK).
+1. **scikits-odes:** includes iterative solvers, preconditioners, and Jacobian-vector product interfaces.
 The package only provides source distributions, so users must configure and compile SUNDAILS on their own.
 2. **scikit-SUNDAE:** includes sparse solvers, more flexible events function capabilities (e.g., direction detection and terminal flags), scipy-like output, and provides both binary and source distributions.
-Iterative and optional solvers are not available.
+Iterative solvers and their respective options are not available.

 Our binary distributions include pre-compiled dynamic SUNDIALS libraries that also reference libraries like SuperLU_MT and OpenBLAS.
 These are self-contained and will not affect other, existing installations you may already have.
 To be in compliance with each library's distribution requirements, all scikit-SUNDAE distributions include a summary of all licenses (see the `LICENSES_bundled` file).